MileHacker Logo

 Wildlife & Water Activities

-• Wildlife Encounters: Wangcheng Park Zoo houses Giant Pandas and other animals, offering a chance to see some of The people's republic of china's iconic wildlife.
+• Wildlife Encounters: Wangcheng Park Zoo houses Giant Pandas and other animals, offering a chance to see some of The people's the republic of china's iconic wildlife.

 • Water Sports: Limited in Luoyang.
 Some leisure boat rides might be available on the Yi River for a relaxing experience.